MicrosoftDocs/azure-docs/articles/logic-apps/logic-apps-monitor-your-logic-apps.md

 <a name="find-events"></a>

-## Find events and data from your logic app runs
+## Find events and data for your logic app

+To find and view events in your logic app, like trigger events, run events, and action events, follow these steps.

 1. In the [Azure portal](https://portal.azure.com), choose **More Services**.
 Search for "log analytics", then choose **Log Analytics** as shown here: